ClubObsidian/ObbyLang/README.md

 ## License

-ObbyLang is licensed under the AGPL with a linking exception for scripts.
+ObbyLang is licensed under the AGPL with a linking exception.
 Please look at the full details [here](https://github.com/ClubObsidian/ObbyLang/blob/master/LICENSE#L664-L669).
 If you plan on forking ObbyLang [please also understand what the AGPL entails.](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)) Generally if you are running ObbyLang anywhere and modify it you will need to distribute the source code.

 ## Building